 AbdouMaliq Simone is an urbanist and research professor at the Max Planck Institute for the Study of Religious and Ethnic Diversity and visiting professor of sociology at Goldsmiths College, University of London, visiting professor at the African Centre for Cities, University of Cape Town, research associate with the Rujak Center for Urban Studies in Jakarta, and research fellow at the University of Tarumanagara.

-For three decades I have worked with practices of social interchange, cognition, local economy, and the constitution of power relations that affect how heterogeneous African cities are lived.
-In the past six years I have sought to re-examine some of these issues in urban Southeast Asia.
-I not only have acquired a substantial understanding of urban processes and change in Africa and Southeast Asia as a body of academic knowledge, but have worked on the concrete challenges of remaking municipal systems, training local government personnel, designing collaborative partnerships among technicians, residents, artists,and politicians.
+For three decades I have worked with practices of social interchange, cognition, local economy, and the constitution of power relations that affect how heterogeneous African and Southeast Asian cities are lived.
+I not only have acquired a substantial understanding of urban processes and change in these regions as a body of academic knowledge, but have worked on the concrete challenges of remaking municipal systems, training local government personnel, designing collaborative partnerships among technicians, residents, artists,and politicians.